jupyter-widgets/ipywidgets/examples/web3/README.md

 ## Try it

 1. Start with a repository checkout, and run `npm install` in the root directory.
+2. Run `npm run build:examples` in the root directory.
-2. Change to this directory
+3. Change to this directory
-3. Run `npm run host`
+4. Run `npm run host`
-4. In a new terminal run `python -m notebook --no-browser --NotebookApp.allow_origin="*" --NotebookApp.disable_check_xsrf=True --NotebookApp.token=''`
+5. In a new terminal run `python -m notebook --no-browser --NotebookApp.allow_origin="*" --NotebookApp.disable_check_xsrf=True --NotebookApp.token=''`
-5. In a web browser, navigate to `http://localhost:8080/` (or the address specified by the `npm run host` command)
+6. In a web browser, navigate to `http://localhost:8080/` (or the address specified by the `npm run host` command)